Faculty and Staff

 Tsui Chan, B.S. in computer engineering from Case Western Reserve University, is a Programmer/Analyst at the Center on Urban Poverty and Community Development.
 Ms. Chan’s responsibilities include developing and designing databases, analyzing data using SAS and other software packages, conducting spatial analysis and mapping, and managing the Center’s computer network.
 She is also responsible for the design and maintenance of the Center’s online database system (NEO CANDO), and the development of computer programs and GIS applications that are used in various research projects in the Center.

-Project Coordinator, National Initiative on Mixed-Income Communities
+Project Manager, National Initiative on Mixed-Income Communities